bgoonz/gists-revamp/by-extension/markdown/alt-web-dev-setup (2).md

 ### Chrome

-Here at App Academy, our browser of choice is Google Chrome.
+Here at WebDevHub, our browser of choice is Google Chrome.
 This isn't super important at the beginning of the course, but once we get into frontend development the Chrome Devtools (think frontend debugging) are going to play a very important role.

 To install, download from the [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) and install.

-#### Optional for In Person Students App Academy Chrome Tab
+#### Optional for In Person Students WebDevHub Chrome Tab

 We have a custom Chrome Extension for new tabs that provides a dashboard with links to the curriculum, relevant documentation, and, once your cohort starts, links to the day's projects, readings, and homework.

 This is not required, but feel free to give it a try.
-To install, follow the installation instructions on the [App Academy Chrome Tab Repo](https://github.com/appacademy/app-academy-chrome-tab).
+To install, follow the installation instructions on the [WebDevHub Chrome Tab Repo](https://github.com/appacademy/app-academy-chrome-tab).

 ### Xcode